Bergamo/widgets-spa-go-api/README.md

 # widgets-spa-go-api
-Simple REST API app with Go and MongoDB
+RESTful API with Golang and MongoDB and Authentication with  JSON Web Tokens.

 # Dependencies
 - go^1.8
 - MongoDB^3.4.2

+# Install the Go tools
+- To install go tools visit : https://golang.org/doc/install

 # Instructions
 - Clone the repository inside the go workspace
-- Install project dependencies (To install all dependencies of a Golang project or golang projects recursively with the go getcommand, change directory into the project and simply run:):
+- Install project dependencies (To install all dependencies of  project change directory into the project and run) :
 ```sh
 $ go get ./...
 ```